aws-amplify/amplify-swift/Amplify/Categories/DataStore/Model/Temporal/README.md

 Model-based programming aims to simplify data management on apps by abstracting away the complexities of data persistence from the core logic of the app.
 Therefore, data types are a critical piece of it.

-This module provides types that complements the Swift provided [`Date`](https://developer.apple.com/documentation/foundation/date) when more control over the date granularity when persisting values to a database (i.e. time-only, date-only, date+time).
+This module provides types that complements the Swift provided [`Date`](https://developer.apple.com/documentation/foundation/date) with more control over the date granularity when persisting values to a database (i.e. time-only, date-only, date+time).

 **Table of Contents**